lgomez15/measurements_api/README.md

 ## Running the Application
 - The API will be available at `http://localhost:8000`.
 - Access the automatically generated Swagger documentation at `http://localhost:8000/docs` to explore and test the API endpoints interactively.
+- For testing purposes, you can use the api-key `simple-secret-key` to access the endpoints.
+This key is not secure and should not be used in production.

 ## API Endpoints
 The following endpoints are available for interacting with the measurement data: